-decnni -sr -conf atm-address -full | -partial -port slot:port -exp | -noexp where atm-address is the ATM prefix in hexadecimal digits and slot:port is the slot and port where SVCs are routed if the Called Party Address matches this static route.
+decnni -sr -conf atm-address -full | -partial -port 1:port -exp | -noexp where atm-address is the ATM prefix in hexadecimal digits and port is the port where SVCs are routed if the Called Party Address matches this static route.
 Enter 0 as your forwarding port if you want to use the local service (for example, LAN emulation).